CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week2.md

 ## 4.)
 How comfortable do you currently feel with the course content?
 ### I'm reasonably comfortable now with the content

+## 5.)
+Do you have any additional information or feedback you would like to share with the instructors?
+### Personally, I feel like the assignments are a little too verbose and this might be causing a little confusing for me.
+If they were worded a bit more concisely, it might be easier for me to understand.